About Floatation Therapy

 What will a floatation therapy session do to treated hair?

-We suggest that you wait at least one week after you dye your hair (longer for bright colors and if your hair color is still “running”) before you use a floatation therapy pool.
-It can also do a number on our floatation pools.
+The salt solution should be just fine for colored/treated hair.
+In fact, it may make it feel smoother.
+However, we suggest that you wait a minimum of one week after you dye your hair with browns (It may be longer for bright colors and if your hair color is still “running”.
+Please do a towel test at home by toweling your hair after you wash; if color comes off on your towel, you cannot float in our pools) before you use a floatation therapy pool.
+Our waiver states that if we need to replace our water due to contamination, which includes dyes, you will be charged $1,500.
 So, thank you for waiting to float.
-Also, people who have had hair straightening treatment (ex. with keratin) and extensions should use floatation therapy because the salt may disrupt the treatment.
+Blondes seem to be fine after a wash or two.
+People who have had some forms of hair-straightening treatment (ex. with keratin) and extensions should not float because the salt may disrupt the treatment.
 If you have dreadlocks, you won’t be able to float if they are waxed or treated.

 Should I eat before a floatation therapy session?